hemanth/es-next/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-ECMAScript 7 is the next evolution of the ECMA-262 standard, this is at a very early stage, you may want to checkout [paws-on-es6](https://github.com/hemanth/paws-on-es6) as well.

 # Exponentiation Operator
 > Performs exponential calculation on operands.
 Same algorithm as `Math.pow(x, y)`